GabriellDev0/GabriellDev0/README.md

 Front-end Web Development
 -------------------------

-I've been learning to code for 11 months now.
-I started with HTML and CSS, Then i started studying JavaScript and i Loved it.
-After practicing a lot of JavaScript, I fell in love with the Vue framework and today i continue to improve my skills with Vue.
-Some characteristics about my Person:
+I've been upgrading an encoder for 1 year.
+I installed it with HTML and CSS, then studying JavaScript and I loved this stack.
+After practicing a lot of JavaScript, I fell in love with the Vue framework but I took a look at React and I fell in love even more, today I continue to improve my skills with React.
+Some characteristics of my Person:
   -  Proactive;
   -  I do not give up;
   -  Learning new things everyday;